data-science-on-aws/data-science-on-aws/README.md

 * Register and version models using SageMaker Model Registry
 * Deploy a model to a REST endpoint using SageMaker Hosting and SageMaker Endpoints
 * Automate ML workflow steps by building end-to-end model pipelines
+* Perform automated machine learning (AutoML) to find the best model from just your dataset with low-code
+* Find the best hyper-parameters for your custom model using SageMaker Hyper-parameter Tuning Jobs
+* Deploy multiple model variants into a live, production A/B test to compare online performance, live-shift prediction traffic, and autoscale the winning variant using SageMaker Hosting and SageMaker Endpoints
+* Setup a streaming analytics and continuous machine learning application using Amazon Kinesis and SageMaker

 ## Workshop Instructions